dlang/DIPs/DIPs/1NNN-ADR.md

 ### Optional `idup` mechanism

-As an addition for user-friendliness, we also suggest we add an `idup` overload to `object.d` specialized for a tuple that is recognized as starting with an interpolation spec.
+As an addition for user-friendliness, we also suggest to add an `idup` overload to `object.d` specialized for a tuple that is recognized as starting with an interpolation spec.

 In object.d
 ```